open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

 For any scenario not clearly defined above, refer to the shared decision-making framework or consult the full Director team.

-# **Appendix 4: Example Scenarios Using RACI**
+## Appendix 4: Example Scenarios Using RACI

-The following examples illustrate how OWL’s collective leadership model uses the RACI framework in real-world decisions.
-These examples are far from an exhaustive list of the kinds of decisions OWL will face, but they do provide an internal reference point to support the kind of shared understanding and reinforcement of the importance of clarity, transparency, and collaboration in our work so that we successfully leverage OWL’s distributed leadership model in order to better meet the needs of our stakeholders.
+The following examples illustrate how OWL's collective leadership model uses the RACI framework in real-world decisions.
+These examples are far from an exhaustive list of the kinds of decisions OWL will face, but they do provide an internal reference point to support the kind of shared understanding and reinforcement of the importance of clarity, transparency, and collaboration in our work so that we successfully leverage OWL's distributed leadership model in order to better meet the needs of our stakeholders.

-#### **Scenario 1: Deciding to Submit a New Grant Proposal**
+### Scenario 1: Deciding to submit a new grant proposal

-**Context:** A new grant opportunity arises that aligns with OWL’s mission to scale learner-centered transformation.
+**Context:** A new grant opportunity arises that aligns with OWL's mission to scale learner-centered transformation.
 The funding would support service expansion and research partnerships.
 The application is due in 4 weeks.

 | Step | RACI Roles | Details |
 | ----- | ----- | ----- |